IgnacioGB1990/SQL/README.md

 This course is meant for those who want to learn SQL in a practical and efficient approach.

-Watching videos or reading posts is not enough.
-You must dive in !
+Watching videos or reading posts is not enough. **You must dive in!**

-Exercises are designed to take between 10-20 minutes depending in your skill/experience level.
+Exercises are designed to take between **10-20 minutes** depending in your skill/experience level.

 Do not worry if you take longer.
 The important things is that you give it a try and stay consistent 💪